-When you finish all the steps, reboot your Windows 10.
+When you finish all the steps as shown in the video, reboot your Windows 10.
 Go to Task Manager to see if Service Host: Local System high disk usage is solved or not.
-If all the solutions above all fail to help you, you can contact us and ask for help.
+If all the solutions above fail to help you, you can contact us and ask for help.
 We are very glad to help you.

 People also ask

-1. Is it safe to disable service host Superfetch?
+1. Is it safe to disable the service host Superfetch?

 Service host Superfetch is merely a memory management process.
 When you notice that it's always causing high disk usage, you can disable it; and it won't cause system instability.
 However, you may experience some delays when accessing frequently used applications, as they load faster when they service host Superfetch enabled.